 Our Ethical Mandate complies with the investment standards set by the Accounting and Auditing Organisation for Islamic Financial Institutions (AAOIFI).
 We believe that the AAOIFI standards promote investments which seek to consider both financial return and social good.
-We believe Amanah KiwiSaver Plan advances a strong ethical statement and make it an appropriate investment vehicle not only for persons who abide by similar religious principles, but also for those who ethically value these investment ideals.
+We believe Amanah KiwiSaver Plan advances a strong ethical statement and makes it an appropriate investment vehicle not only for persons who abide by similar religious principles, but also for those who ethically value these investment ideals.

 Prohibition of interest: The use of money for the purpose of making money is expressly forbidden.
 Wealth must be generated from legitimate trade and asset-based investment.
-Any cash held by our investment products are held in interest-free bank accounts.
+Any cash held by our investment products is held in interest-free bank accounts.